• Baggage Claim Form (PDF)

 e) Advance arrangements must be made no later than three (3) Business days prior to departure.

-f) Must be in its hard-shell case for appropriate protection.
+f) The musical instrument must be in its hard-shell case for appropriate protection.

 8.17 Delayed baggage